schaar/voteraid-1/readme.md

 # VoterAid

-*Stop voter intimidation at the source.*
+*Stop voter suppression at the source.*

 ## What it does